Introduction of annual permits for non-desexed cats and dangerous/restricted dogs

 This will serve as a further disincentive to owning high-risk dogs and encourage owners to better manage the behaviour of their animal.

-Pet registration fees and annual permit fees go directly back to the local community through local councils to fund council animal shelters, ranger services, dog recreation areas, and education and awareness programs.
+Annual permit fees go directly to the Companion Animals Fund which pays for companion animal management by local councils including pounds/shelters, ranger services, dog recreation areas, and education and awareness programs.

 Selling or giving away a cat or dog